STATEMENT OF STUDENT RIGHTS AND RESPONSIBILITIES

 VIII.
 Related Procedures

-All procedural and interpretive questions concerning the Statement will be resolved by the VPSA or designee.
-At any time, the VPSA or the RC may consult the Office of the General Counsel about a case or procedures.
+All procedural and interpretive questions concerning the Statement of Student Rights and Responsibilities (the Statement) will be resolved by the VPSL or designee.
+At any time, the VPSL or RC may consult the Office of the General Counsel about a case or procedures.

-- Selection of Mediators, Student Panelists, and Resolution Officers
+C. Selection of Student Panelists and Resolution Officers (RO)

-university mediation services will be maintained by the Office of the Vice President for Student Affairs.
-The VPSA will try to identify non-university mediators who will serve parties at no charge or on a sliding fee scale.
-A neutral mediator will be assigned to each mediation.
-Each winter term 60 students will be appointed to serve as panelists for the following academic year.
-The VPSA or designee will generate a random ordered list of potential student panelists using a method approved by MSA which is expected to encourage a diverse pool of students.
-The students will be contacted and asked if they will serve as panelists for the following year, subject to the approval by MSA and other respective student government bodies, until the designated number of student panelists has been appointed.
-Resolution Officers are recommended equally by the Faculty Senate and the VPSA.
-Each Student Resolution Panel will consist of five voting student panelists and a non-voting Resolution Officer who will oversee the proceedings.
+Each winter term students will be appointed to serve as panelists for the following academic year.
+The VPSL or designee will generate a random ordered list of potential student panelists using a method approved by Central Student Government (CSG) which is expected to encourage a diverse pool of students.
+The students will be contacted and asked if they will serve as panelists for the following year, subject to the approval by CSG and other respective student government bodies, until the designated number of student panelists has been appointed.
+Resolution Officers are recommended equally by the Faculty Senate and VPSL.
+Each Student Resolution Panel will consist of five voting student panelists and a non-voting RO who will oversee the proceedings.

 If a student is suspended or expelled, a notation will be made on the student's academic record.
 The notation of suspension will be removed at the time the student is readmitted to the University.